 If you're lucky enough to have found that with someone, don't throw it away.
 No hardship in being married to a military man will be tougher than realizing years down the line you chose to leave your soulmate.

 Rachel Udkow is a graduate student at NYIT, who recently became a military spouse to an Airman.
-She currently lives in New York while her husband is completing his last weeks of tech school in Texas.
-She is working towards her master’s degree in Communication Arts with hopes of becoming a film producer and is in the midst of figuring out all the ins and out of being in a long distance military marriage.
-She is looking forward to graduating college and living with her husband in North Carolina.
+She is working towards her master’s degree in Communication Arts with hopes of becoming a film producer and is in the midst of figuring out all the ins and out of being in a long-distance military marriage.
+She is looking forward to graduating and living with her husband in North Carolina.